My FICO logo $$$$$$$$$$$ 9876 5432 1234 5678 CREDIT CARD KELLY SMITH 11/26 My FICO logo

 Loans available for borrowers with lower credit scores

-Tips to help raise your credit score
+Tips to help increase your credit score

-• Don't open any new lines of credit or take out large loans
+• Don't open any new lines of credit or take out large loans Each hard inquiry for new credit can lower your score.
+Unless absolutely necessary, hold off on opening new accounts before applying for a mortgage.

-*See how other myFICO customers manage their credit score while trying to find a mortgage.
-Visit the myFICO forum and see their experiences... and don't forget to share your own! *
+See how other myFICO customers manage their credit score while trying to find a mortgage.
+Visit the myFICO forum and see their experiences... and don't forget to share your own!

 Image of Rob Kaufman, writer with financial investment and credit marketing experience.